Portrait contrast

 Teal and Orange Cinematic Portrait is a cinematic photo effect for turning an existing selfie, portrait, couple image, or creator shot into a film still portrait with the familiar cool teal shadows and warm orange highlights of blockbuster color grading.
 It is a strong fit for a movie poster look, thumbnail art, profile refreshes, and dramatic social visuals when you want the same person to feel like they stepped into a scene.

 Think of it as a teal orange LUT-inspired edit, not a full character generator or random style transfer.
 The effect can add contrast, rim light, atmospheric depth, and subtle grain, but it should not crush skin tones, blur facial detail, or replace the original subject with fantasy art.
 The goal is a recognizable blockbuster portrait with controlled dramatic color grading, not a totally new identity.
+For a different visual treatment, try 80s Grain Filter when the same idea should move into another style direction.

 — Chapter 02 —